Lancaster, Pennsylvania: Police department

 The city of Lancaster is protected by the City of Lancaster Bureau of Police.
 Founded in 1865, the Bureau of Police is located at 39 W. Chestnut Street in downtown Lancaster, and consists of approximately 147 sworn officers and 46 civilian employees.
 The Bureau of Police operates out of twelve sectors, or districts, and operates in four divisions, including Patrol, Criminal Investigative, Administrative Services, and Contracted Services.
 The Bureau also remains the largest law enforcement agency in Lancaster County.

 Transportation

 The Red Rose Transit Authority (RRTA) provides local public bus transit to the city of Lancaster and surrounding areas in Lancaster County.
 RRTA is headquartered outside the city of Lancaster.
-The Queen Street Station in downtown Lancaster serves as a transit hub for several RRTA bus routes.
+Queen Street Station in downtown Lancaster serves as a transit hub for several RRTA bus routes.

 Bieber Transportation Group (formerly Capitol Trailways) formerly provided intercity bus transit from the Lancaster Train and Bus Station to Reading, Norristown, Philadelphia, and New York City to the east, and York to the west; service was discontinued on April 1, 2018.
 Intercity bus service from York and Lancaster to New York City was restored by OurBus in July 2018.